section-engineering-education/engineering-education/content/articles/introduction-to-gui-using-tkinter-in-python/index.md

 - [Conclusion](#conclusion)

 ### What is Tkinter?
 Tkinter is a GUI library that is installed together with Python.
 Tkinter has several advantages.
 Because the code is cross-platform, apps built with it can run on Windows, Mac OS X, and Linux.
-Tkinter applications appear to be native to the platform on which they are running.
-This is because the visual elements are created using native operating system elements.
+Tkinter applications appear to be indigenous to the programme on which they run.
+Because the visual components are built with native system applications, this is the case.

 Python must be installed before Tkinter can be used.
 When you install Python, you get Tkinter as well.
-However, if Tkinter was not installed when Python was installed, you can do it later using the pip command.
+However, if after installing Python  and Tkinter was not installed, you can use the `pip` command to install it afterwards.

 Tkinter can be installed using the pip command on a terminal, by running the command below.